-Alternative 1 ry of Impacts and Mitigation Alternative 2 Alternative 3 Environmental Impact Port Development and Environmental Enhancement Environmental Enhancement and Ocean Disposal No Action Mitigation Aesthetics Have a significant demonstrable negative aesthetic effect.
+Alternative 1 Alternative 2 Alternative 3 Environmental Impact Port Development and Environmental Enhancement and No Action Mitigation Environmental Enhancement Ocean Disposal NO ACION Aesthetics Have a significant demonstrable negative aesthetic effect.
 (AES-1) Alt.
 1 would introduce temporary aesthetic effects through the presence of construction equipment at all disposal sites.
-Permanent aesthetic effects would occur through introduction of the CDF at Berths 243-245, and the 5-acre land area at the Northwest Slip., and an aboveground rock dike at the Eelgrass Habitat Area.
+Permanent aesthetic effects would occur through introduction of the CDF at Berths 243- 245, the 5-acre land area at the Northwest Slip, and an aboveground rock dike at the Eelgrass Habitat Area.
 Actions at the Eelgrass Habitat Area would create a slightly negative aesthetic effect, but would be integrated into the existing coastal character of surrounding area.
 No permanent aesthetic effects would occur at LA-2.
 Less than significant Alt.
 2 would not include any actions or aesthetic effects at Berths 243-245 or the Northwest Slip.
 Temporary aesthetic effects of construction equipment would result at the following disposal sites: Eelgrass Habitat Area (188 days, vs. 180 under Alt.
 1), CSWH Expansion Area (210 days, identical to Alt.
 1), the Anchorage Road Soil Storage Site (26 days, not affected under Alt.
 1), and Ocean Disposal Site LA-2 (90 days, vs. 10 days under Alt.
-1), and Ocean Disposal Site LA-3 (120 days, not affected under Alt.
 1).
-Permanent aesthetic effects at the Eelgrass Habitat Area and LA 2 would be identical to Alt.
+Permanent aesthetic effects at the Eelgrass Habitat Area and LA-2 would be identical to Alt.
 1. New aesthetic effects at the ARSSS (not affected under Alt.
 1) would be consistent with existing conditions and would not be significant.
-Less than significant No impact No mitigation required.
+No impact No mitigation required.
 Significantly affect a recognized or valued view, scenic vista, or scenic highway.
 (AES-2) The Berths 243-245 and Northwest Slip sites are either partially or completely obstructed from scenic views and would not be significantly affected by Alt.
 1. Construction and disposal equipment at the CSWH Expansion Area, the Eelgrass Habitat Area, and the LA-2 sites would cause temporary view obstructions.
-The new rock dike at the Eelgrass Habitat Area would be a permanent obstruction of views from the west, including the Cabrillo Recreational Complex area, tourist areas in the Port, and roadways to the west; however the dike would Alt.
-2 would not affect the Berths 243-245 or Northwest Slip sites.
+The new rock dike at the Eelgrass Habitat Area would be a permanent obstruction of views from the west, including the Cabrillo Recreational Complex area, tourist areas in the Port, and roadways to the west; however the dike would be low in height and made of natural materials consistent with those used in existing features in the Outer Harbor Alt.
+2 would not affect the Berths 243- 245 or Northwest Slip sites.
 Obstruction of views at the CSWH Expansion Area, the Eelgrass Habitat Area, and the LA-2 site would be the same as Alt.
 1. Although duration of disposal activities at the LA-2 site would be substantially longer under Alt.
 2 (90 days under Alt.
 2 vs. 10 days under Alt.
 1), valued views would not be permanently affected.
-No scenic views would be altered at the ARSSS or the LA-3 site.
+No scenic views would be altered at the ARSSS.
 Less than significant No impact No mitigation required.